Blendify/blender-manual/blender_docs/manual/rigging/constraints/relationship/rigid_body_joint.rst

 ..
-TODO/Review: {{review
-   |text=
-   Complete rewrite needed.
-Unclear and Child object field not explained what it does.
+TODO/Review: {{review|text=Complete rewrite needed.
+Unclear and Child object field not explained what it does.}}.
-   }} .

 ***************************